 - Node details such as instance type, role, public and private DNS, Spot Instance, and the uptime of the node.

-When you hover the mouse over the master DNS of the cluster, you see a copy button.
-Click it to copy the cluster’s master DNS.
+When you hover the mouse over the coordinator DNS of the cluster, you see a copy button.
+Click it to copy the cluster’s coordinator DNS.
 You can also click to view the commands that are run on a specific cluster by clicking the label name in the list of active/inactive clusters.

 You can reassign a cluster’s label to another cluster by dragging it and dropping it from one cluster to the other; do this on the Clusters page of the QDS UI.
 Make sure that the clusters are not running, so as not to interfere with active queries.
 Reassign a Cluster Label describes how to reassign a cluster label using the API.